-I, Jillian Hurworth, am a member of 1GC Family Law ('Chambers'), a set of chambers at 10 Lincoln's Inn Fields, London WC2A 3BP.
+I, Timothy Hutchinson, am a pupil member of 1GC Family Law ('Chambers'), a set of chambers at 10 Lincoln's Inn Fields, London WC2A 3BP.
 I may collect, record, store and use (and I am responsible for) personal information about you.
 When I do this by automated means or a filing system and, alone or jointly with others, determine the purposes and means of the processing, I am a 'controller' of this information for the purposes of the GDPR and the Data Protection Act 2018.
-When I do this by automated means or a filing system on behalf of another data controller and without determining the purposes and means of the processing, I am a 'processor' of this information for the purposes of the GDPR and the Data Protection Act 2018.
+When I do this by automated means of the purposes and means of the processor' of this information for the purposes and means of the processing, I am a 'processor' of this information for the purposes of the GDPR and the Data Protection Act 2018.